quadrismegistus/literarytextmining/02_corpora/02A_intro_to_corpora.md

 | ch47.txt | 7    | Sunday    | Pacific Rim             | 47      | To Die                 | Pacific Rim Auditorium         | Arcangel          |
 | ch48.txt | 7    | Sunday    | Pacific Rim             | 48      | Hour 25                | Into the Boxes                 | Buzzworm          |
 | ch49.txt | 7    | Sunday    | Pacific Rim             | 49      | American Express       | Mi Casa/Su Casa                | Bobby Ngu         |

+This metadata is [in our repository](corpora/tropic_of_orange/metadata.xls), as well as [on Google Drive].
+As we read, we will collaboratively expand our corpus metadata.

 ### 2) Literature and Language in the 1990s